machal/cssmine-content/content/tools.md

 development tools a tad too much.
 We spend a lot of time setting a perfect workflow in Grunt at the expense of creating a user oriented product.

-The UI developer's "tool box" should contain more design thinking and less debugging tools.
+The UI developer's “tool box” should contain more design thinking and less debugging tools.

 Therefore, we will not plunge into the knowledge pool.
 A lumberjack can get